DevEpos/abap-code-search-tools/README.md

 - [X] Behavior Definitions (BDEV)
 - [X] Simple Transformations (XSLT)

+The objects can be filtered by the following criteria:

+- Object Name
+- Object Type
+- Owner
+- Development Package
+- Application Component
+- Created Date
+- Transport Task/Request
+- Tags

 The search is done entirely via ABAP (as opposed to the ADT Source Search).
 There is an option to run the search in parallel for better performance

 ### Search features